Sexual predatory behaviors

 Stalking

 Unwanted attention directed at an individual can rise to the level of stalking.
 It commonly, but not universally, involves a sexual component.
 Generally, stalkers are categorized as psychotic or nonpsychotic.
-Most are nonpsychotic and may exhibit mental illnesses such as major depression, adjustment disorder, or substance dependence, or any variety of personality disorders (e.g., antisocial, narcissistic, paranoid, borderline, or dependent).
+Most are nonpsychotic and may exhibit mental illnesses such as major depression, adjustment disorder, or substance use disorder, or any variety of personality disorders—such as antisocial, narcissistic, paranoid, borderline, or dependent.
 The nonpsychotic stalker’s pursuit of victims involves several psychological factors, including projection of blame, anger, dependency, obsession, minimization, hostility, denial, and jealousy.
 Conversely, the stalker often has no angry feelings towards the victim, but simply a longing that cannot be fulfilled.
-One attempt to categorize stalking behavior theorized five distinct types.
-Despite only one specifically mentioning sexual intent or predatory behavior, either or both may be involved regardless of underlying motivation.
+One influential framework categorizes stalking behavior into five distinct types, based on research by Paul E. Mullen, Michele Pathé, and Rosemary Purcell.

-- Resentful – mostly seek to frighten and distress the victim because of a sense of being wronged by the victim;
+- Resentful: mostly seek to frighten and cause distress because of a sense of being wronged;

-- Predatory - spy on the victim in order to prepare and plan an attack – often sexual – on the victim.
+- Predatory: spy on the victim to prepare and plan an attack, often sexual, on the victim.

 Rape

-Rape is sexual assault generally involving sexual intercourse or sexual penetration of some form committed without a person’s consent.
-It involves aggression on a spectrum ranging from coercion, abuse of authority, physical force, or against a person who is incapable of valid consent, such as one who is unconscious, incapacitated, or unable to legally consent.
-While commonly viewed as crime of aggression, it can also involve otherwise consensual sexual relationships which are deemed inappropriate by law, i.e., statutory rape.
+Rape is a form of sexual assault involving non-consensual sexual penetration through force, coercion, manipulation, or when the victim is unable to consent—such as an individual who is unconscious, intoxicated, mentally impaired, or otherwise legally unable to provide informed consent.
+While commonly viewed as a crime of aggression, it can also involve otherwise consensual sexual relationships which are deemed inappropriate by law, i.e., statutory rape.
 The definition has evolved as societal norms change.
-Historically, in many societies, rape was deemed a crime of theft of a man’s property (a husband or father), meaning that by definition a wife could not be raped by her husband.
-However, marital rape is now more commonly considered as a form of domestic violence.
-Similarly, acquaintance rape, or date rape, is recognized as a non-consensual act despite the parties having, at least initially, shared a potential romantic/sexual interest in one another.
+Historically, in many societies, rape was deemed a crime of theft of a man’s property (a husband or father), meaning that, by definition, a wife could not be raped by her husband.
+However, modern legal frameworks have broadened to include marital rape as a crime.
+Similarly, acquaintance rape, or date rape, is recognized as a non-consensual act despite the parties having, at least initially, shared a potential romantic or sexual interest in one another.
 Such assaults can involve overt violence, perhaps after an advance is rebuffed, or opportunistically follow one person’s intoxication and subsequent incapacitation.
-A more predatory practice involves bringing an incapacitating drug to the encounter, the obvious intent to initiate the sexually assault once the companion is unable to resist.
+A more predatory practice involves bringing an incapacitating drug to the encounter, the obvious intent to initiate the sexual assault once the companion is unable to resist.

 The US Supreme Court’s 1997 decision in Kansas v.
-Hendricks allowed individual states or the federal government to impose stringent oversight on sexually violent predators (SVP) after the completion of their original sentence if found to have a “mental abnormality” or personality disorder and deemed likely to commit additional sexual offenses.
+Hendricks allowed individual states or the federal government to impose stringent oversight on sexually violent predators (SVP) after completing their original sentence if they were found to have a “mental abnormality” or personality disorder and deemed likely to commit additional sexual offenses.
 They may be forcibly committed to a mental facility after release from prison, or incur stricter reporting requirements than other sex offenders.
 In many states, the legal test for “mental abnormality” is much lower than for mental illness.

-While forms of sexual violence have existed essentially since the dawn of humanity, some argue that the evolution of the term “sexual predator” has arisen more from a political agenda following a spate of horrific and highly publicized cases in the late twentieth century.
-In response, throughout the U.S., laws were passed creating requirements for the registration of sex offenders after completion of incarceration, restrictions on the geographical location of housing for such people, and the continue civil commitment of SVPs.
-However, the efficacy of such interventions, indeed, the prevalence of sexual predatory behavior has been called into question.
-One analysis of the legislative debate leading to the federal version of Megan’s Law (creating a federal database of sexual predators) revealed that much of the parliamentary debate focused on evocative anecdotes of particularly heinous crimes against children, failing to reveal how rare such crimes were or detailing how the proposed law would affect many more people than just those who committed such horrendous offenses.
+While forms of sexual violence have existed virtually since the dawn of humanity, some argue that the evolution of the term “sexual predator” arose from a political agenda following a spate of horrific and highly publicized cases in the late twentieth century.
+In response, laws nationwide created requirements for the registration of sex offenders after incarceration, restrictions on the geographical location of housing for such people, and the continued civil commitment of sexually violent predators.
+However, the efficacy of such interventions has been questioned.
+One analysis of the legislative debate leading to the federal version of Megan’s Law—which created a federal database of sexual predators—revealed that much of the parliamentary debate focused on evocative anecdotes of particularly heinous crimes against children, failing to reveal how rare such crimes were or detailing how the proposed law would affect many more people than just those who committed such offenses.
 Furthermore, research by the Crimes Against Children Research Center found the publicity about online “predators” who prey on naive children using trickery and violence to be largely inaccurate.
-It was found that Internet sex crimes involving adults and juveniles are more likely fit the definition of statutory rape rather than a more predatory model of sexual assault or pedophilic child molestation.
+It was found that Internet sex crimes involving adults and juveniles are more likely to fit the definition of statutory rape rather than a more predatory model of sexual assault or pedophilic child molestation.

 Bibliography